-Thereafter, petitioners filed a motion to reconsider.
-By order entered on January 3, 2013, the circuit court denied petitioners' motion to reconsider.
-The circuit court held that "[petitioners] failed to come forward with any probative evidence or information indicating [that the circuit court] erred in its prior ruling."
+Following the circuit court's summary judgment order, petitioners filed a motion to reconsider its order.4 By order entered on January 2, 2013, the circuit court denied petitioners' motion to reconsider.
 It is from these orders that petitioners now appeal.